 Here’s an article that shows you how to submit your XML sitemap to Google Search Console.

-Tip 10 - Get an SSL Certificate
+#10.
+Get an SSL certificate

 An SSL certificate is a digital certificate that authenticates the identity of a website and encrypts information sent to the server using SSL (Secure Socket Layer).